 Angina results from an imbalance in the supply and demand for blood to the heart, but it is due to a narrowed blood vessel and not to a clot that needs to be broken down.
 Taking nitroglycerin during such a situation may temporarily expand the narrowed blood vessel and relieve discomfort.

-As for self-administered “treatments” such as coughing repeatedly or applying pressure on the chest area during a heart attack, Dr Chin cautions that these are probably just urban legends.
+Do not cough repeatedly – For self-administered “treatments” such as coughing repeatedly, Dr Chin cautions that these are probably just urban legends.

 He explains, “In rare cases where the heart beat is very slow from an abnormal reflex mechanism, coughing may help restore normal heart rhythm – but this is not what happens in a heart attack.”

 Do not apply pressure on the chest – Similarly, applying pressure on the chest area during a heart attack is unlikely to help unless the person’s heart has stopped beating (also known as a cardiac arrest).
 When this happens, CPR (cardiopulmonary resuscitation) should be administered – ideally by someone who is trained to do so.